ShreenivasR/ShreenivasR.github.io/README.md

 ---

 ## 🔍 Professional Summary
-Results-oriented Mechanical Engineering graduate with a Master of Applied Science (MASc) specializing in **Fluid-Structure Interaction (FSI)**, **Flow-Induced Vibration (FIV)**, and **Experimental Fluid Dynamics**.
-Experienced in utilizing high-precision experimental tools and computational methods to solve complex fluid-flow challenges in dual-step cylinder configurations.
+Results-oriented Mechanical Engineering graduate with a Master of Applied Science (MASc) specializing in **Fluid-Structure Interaction (FSI) of cylinders** and **Experimental Fluid Dynamics**.
+Experienced in utilising high-precision experimental tools and computational methods to solve complex fluid-flow challenges.

 ---

 ## 🚀 Key Research & Technical Achievements
-* **Experimental Optimization:** Optimized dual-step cylinder geometries, achieving a **50% reduction in lift force** and a **5% reduction in drag** through rigorous experimental campaigns.
+* **Experimental Optimization:** Optimized dual-step cylinder geometries, achieving a **50% reduction in lift force** and a **5% reduction in drag** across various turbulence levels.
 * **Computational Modeling:** Developed a machine learning-based model for experimental fluid datasets that achieved an **8% lower reconstruction error** than standard Proper Orthogonal Decomposition (POD).
 * **Technical Proficiency:** Extensive experience with **Particle Image Velocimetry (PIV)**, **hotwire anemometry**, and **spectral analysis** for robust data processing.